wazuh/wazuh-documentation/source/deployment-options/docker/wazuh-container.rst

 - **Single-node deployment**: A Wazuh manager node, Wazuh indexer node and Wazuh dashboard node will be deployed.
 - **Multi-node deployment**: Two Wazuh manager nodes (one master and one worker), three Wazuh indexer nodes and a Wazuh dashboard node will be deployed.

 Both deployments use persistence and allow configuring certificates to secure communications between nodes.
-The multi-node stack is the only deployment that contains High Availability.
+The multi-node stack is the only deployment that contains high availability.

 .. _single-node-deployment: